aclaf/flagrant/docs/explanation/behavior.md

 ### Special handling

-Dictionary options differ from value options in several ways:
+Dictionary options differ from value options in multiple ways:

 - **Structured parsing**: Values are parsed as key-value pairs rather than opaque strings
 - **Merge accumulation**: Default accumulation mode is MERGE rather than LAST
 - **Nested structures**: Dot notation and bracket notation create nested dictionaries and lists
 - **Type conflicts**: Parser detects when paths attempt to use same location as both dict and list
-- **Validation**: Additional validation for sparse lists, duplicate indices, and structural constraints
+- **Validation**: Extra validation for sparse lists, duplicate indices, and structural constraints

 ### Integration with general parsing